Your Business Health Check

 The Australian Tax Office (ATO) will consider relief for certain tax obligations to eligible businesses, including deferring tax payments up to four months.
 If you need assistance, easiest way to find out if you’re eligible is to contact the ATO on 1800 806 218 or speak to our tax professional.

-Keeping Co. is a team of experts; Cloud Accountants, Business Advisors, Finance Specialists working together to provide a complete accounting packages solution for the Australian Small to Medium Business owner.
+Keeping Company is a team of experts; Cloud Accountants, Business Advisors, Finance Specialists working together to provide a complete accounting packages solution for the Australian Small to Medium Business owner.

 The material and contents provided in this publication are informative in nature only.
 It is not intended to be advice and you should not act specifically on the basis of this information alone.
 If expert assistance is required, professional advice should be obtained.
 We are here to help, contact us today.